 (Dysplastic Nevus; Atypical Nevus)

-Atypical moles (AM) are nevi with a slightly different clinical and histologic appearance (disordered architecture and atypia of melanocytes).
+Atypical moles are nevi with a slightly different clinical and histologic appearance (disordered architecture and atypia of melanocytes).
 Most melanomas arise de novo.
-Risk factors for melanoma include increased number of AM and increased exposure to ultraviolet radiation and sun.
-Some patients have only one or a few AM; others have many.
+Risk factors for melanoma include increased number of atypical moles and increased exposure to ultraviolet radiation and sun.
+Some patients have only one or a few atypical moles; others have many.

-The propensity to develop AM may be inherited (autosomal dominant) or sporadic without apparent familial association.
-Familial atypical mole–melanoma syndrome refers to the presence of multiple AM and melanoma in ≥ 2 1st-degree relatives.
+The propensity to develop atypical moles may be inherited (autosomal dominant) or sporadic without apparent familial association.
+Familial atypical mole–melanoma syndrome refers to the presence of multiple atypical moles and melanoma in ≥ 2 1st-degree relatives.
 These patients are at markedly increased risk (25 times) of melanoma.

 AM must be differentiated from melanoma.
 Features that suggest melanoma, known as the ABCDEs of melanoma, are